Welcome to the Neurodiversity Community of Practice (N-CoP)

 But keep reading to learn more about what we do ⬇

-We acknowledge that each person’s experiences, strengths, and challenges are unique.
-Our programs are designed to provide personalised support and practical strategies to help every individual reach their full potential.
+We recognise that each person’s experiences, strengths, and challenges are unique.
+Our programs are designed to provide personalised support and practical strategies to help every individual participate, connect, and reach their full potential.

 Everyone is encouraged to take part in creating an inclusive community, whether by attending workshops, joining mentoring programs, volunteering, contributing to research, or sharing your experiences, your involvement truly makes a difference!